Ramith-Gunawardana/MyMeds/README.md

-# mymeds_app
+# medical_map

-Medication Reminder Mobile Application
+A new Flutter project.

 ## Getting Started